Act of Submission and Dependency

 Prayer Series Part 3 – Act of Submission and Dependency

 People are motivated to pray when they want something from God.
-Is that what the Bible says the reason why God wants us to pray?
+Is that what the Bible says is why God wants us to pray?
 Jesus provides clear instructions when it comes to prayer.
-In what is perhaps His most well known public address, Jesus shared his Sermon on the Mount and become known to us as The Lord’s Prayer.
+In perhaps His most well-known public address, Jesus shared his Sermon on the Mount, which became known to us as The Lord’s Prayer.

 (Go back to Read Part 2: An Act of Obedience)

 Let us pause for a moment of our needs and join us in praying Jesus’ original words, the “Lord’s Prayer now.”

 AVEE-NOO SHE-BA-SHA-MAI-YEEM, YEET-KA-DESH SHEEM-CHA,VE-YEET-BA-RECH MAL-CHOOT-CHA, RE-TSON-CHA YEE-H’-YEA-SUI BA-SHA-MAI-YEEM OO-VA-A-RETS, VE-TEE-TEN LACH-ME-NOOTE-MEE-DEET, OO-ME-CHOL LA-NOO CHA-TO-TAY-NOOKA-A-SHER A-NACH-NOO MO-CHA-LEEM LA-CHOT-TEEMLA-NOO, VE-AL TE-VEE-AY-NOO LEE-DAY NEES-SA-YON,VE-SHOM-RAY-NOO MEE-KOL RAH, A-MEN.
 (Source)